AdobeDocs/commerce-frontend-core/src/pages/guide/css/practice.md

 ---
-group: frontend-developer-guide
-title: Customizing styles illustration
+title: Practice customizing styles | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## What is in this topic
+# Practice customizing styles

 This topic features a step-by-step illustration of how to change a theme's color scheme using UI library.

-## Changing theme color scheme
+## Change theme color scheme

 ExampleCorp created a custom theme that inherits from the basic Blank theme.
 The following image illustrates how store pages look when the Blank theme is applied: